Sandersao/webservice-typescript-nestjs/README.md

     - [ ] Can have, inner, right joins method
     - [ ] Can be a new cass in system module
 - [ ] Create Data field for the migration with ansi default
+- [ ] Create example for filter min and max value
+    - It could be based on procudct min and max filter